Wacky-Mole/LegacyWard/Thunderstore/README.md

 LegacyWard is intended for semi-private use.
 It is primarily designed for my Server (whenever that happens) and the forthcoming Legends Rift. https://valheim.thunderstore.io/package/The_Legends_Rift/Legend_Rift/

-This mod is configured to work in single-player mode only.
-Cooperative play or dedicated servers will auto-abort when attempting to use LegacyWard.
+<FONT COLOR="#ff0000"> This mod is configured to work in single-player mode only.
+Cooperative play or dedicated servers will auto-abort when attempting to use LegacyWard.</FONT>

 Feel free to download and enjoy LegacyWard on your local world.